Dictionary of Revolutionary Marxism

 Even in the first century after its founding the United States was very far from being a truly democratic country or even a fully

-bourgeois-democratic country, but the division of responsibility and control was more clearly separated between the three branches, the Executive (the President, his cabinet and the hoards of assistents, the military, the FBI, NSA and all the other many federal agency employees under his direction), the Congress, and the Judiciary.
+bourgeois-democratic country, but the division of responsibility and control was more clearly separated between the three branches, the Executive (the President, his cabinet and the hoards of assistants, the military, the FBI, NSA and all the other many federal agency employees under his direction), the Congress, and the Judiciary.
 However, in the capitalist-imperialist era, over the past century and more, the powers of the Executive Branch have greatly expanded and more and more of the nominal law-making powers of Congress have been transferred to the President and the agencies he directs.
-Bourgeois democracy has been found to be “inefficient” for the ruling class, and especially in times of crisis (such as during wars or periods of serious economic crisis—both of which are now nearly a constant fact) Congress becomes more and more disfunctional because of internal ruling class infighting.
+Bourgeois democracy has been found to be “inefficient” for the ruling class, and especially in times of crisis (such as during wars or periods of serious economic crisis—both of which are now nearly a constant fact) Congress becomes more and more dysfunctional because of internal ruling class infighting.
 Partly this is because of the very structure of the U.S. government itself where it is common for one branch of the government to be controlled by one party while another branch (or two) is controlled by a different bourgeois party.
-(This is why a parlimentary form of government is much superior in allowing a government to get anything done.)
+(This is why a parliamentary form of government is much superior in allowing a government to get anything done.)
 Moreover, since it is almost impossible for any third electoral party to develop under the American system, there is a strong tendency for there to be hostile factions even within each of the two dominant bourgeois parties.
 In short, the American system of government is a complete mess and it would be virtually impossible for the ruling class to use it to control society if the Executive Branch were not ever more dominant and authoritarian in most respects.

 An apt and all-too-justified term used to summarize and characterize the constantly growing dominance of the Executive Branch over the U.S. government is the Imperial Presidency.